 LG unveils new products that ThinQ at CES 2018

-LG kicked off CES with some huge news about artificial intelligence and bigger, brighter televisions that can even order you a pizza.
+LG kicked off 2018 with some huge news about artificial intelligence and bigger, brighter televisions that can even order you a pizza.

-Artificial intelligence is the top theme at this year's Consumer Electronics Show, with every manufacturer racing to capitalise on the success of personal voice assistants like Amazon Alexa and Google Assistant.
+Artificial intelligence was the top theme at this year's Consumer Electronics Show, with every manufacturer racing to capitalise on the success of personal voice assistants like Amazon Alexa and Google Assistant.

 Every product has AI baked in